Getting Involved

 So you have an idea of a useful check for clang-tidy.

-First, if you’re not familiar with LLVM development, read through the Getting Started with LLVM document for instructions on setting up your workflow and the LLVM Coding Standards document to familiarize yourself with the coding style used in the project.
-For code reviews we mostly use LLVM Phabricator.
+First, if you’re not familiar with LLVM development, read through the Getting Started with the LLVM System document for instructions on setting up your workflow and the LLVM Coding Standards document to familiarize yourself with the coding style used in the project.
+For code reviews we currently use LLVM Github, though historically we used Phabricator.

 Next, you need to decide which module the check belongs to.
 Modules are located in subdirectories of clang-tidy/ and contain checks targeting a certain aspect of code quality (performance, readability, etc.), certain coding style or standard (Google, LLVM, CERT, etc.) or a widely used API (e.g. MPI).
 Their names are the same as the user-facing check group names described above.